Tech Broiler

 “Prime me my standard double right now, Bitch.
 I’ve got some shopping to do first.”

 YES MINDY.
-DOUBLE ESPRESSO, DOUBLE STRENGTH WITH EXTENDED BREW TIME.
+DOUBLE ESPRESSO, SHORT PULL.
 ONE SPLENDA.

 Mindy was always cranky in the mornings.
 The first time Josef brought in their first Apple Siri iHome automation system and it woke her up it really pissed her off.